simon-v/bean-add/README.md

 Once the sum of balances of all transactions in the statement matches the statement's target, you will be prompted for the statement's date and description. `bean-add` will then unset the flags of all records on the statement to prevent them from being used on another statement and add the statement's own record.

-The program is released under the "Do what you feel is right, but don't be a jerk" public license, and it comes without any kind of warranty.
-Pay attention.
-Keep backups.
+This program is free software, released under the Apache License, Version 2.0.
+See the LICENSE file for more information.

+The program's canonical project page resides at http://github.com/simon-v/bean-add/